resingulm/podmanai-chatbot-gradio/README.md

 ## Download Llama 3 model

-Downoad a model in Podman AI lab (see tab catalog). instructlab/granite-7b-lab-GGUF Start the model as a service (see tab Services)
+Downoad a model in Podman AI lab (see tab catalog).
+For example: instructlab/granite-7b-lab-GGUF

+Start the model as a service (see tab Services)

 Hint: In Service details check the local URL port used.
 If necessary, change it in gradio_app_v1.py in variable model_service.